scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

 `Nothing` is a subtype of all types, also called the **bottom type**.
 There is no value that has the type `Nothing`.
-A common use is to signal non-termination, such as a thrown exception, program exit, or an infinite loop---i.e., it is the type of expression which does not evaluate to a value, or a method that does not return normally.
+A common use is to signal non-termination, such as a thrown exception, program exit, or an infinite loop---i.e., it is the type of an expression which does not evaluate to a value, or a method that does not return normally.

 `Null` is a subtype of all reference types (i.e. any subtype of `AnyRef`).
 It has a single value identified by the keyword literal `null`.